Petr-Kovalev/punched-cards-mnist-poc/README.md

 Work continued in [this repository](https://github.com/Petr-Kovalev/punched-cards-qmnist) by switching to smaller 'punched card' bit sizes and adjacency matrices instead of sparse bit vector operations

-Same algorithm applied to the Fashion-MNIST dataset [is here](https://github.com/Petr-Kovalev/punched-cards-fashion-mnist-poc)
+The same algorithm applied to the Fashion-MNIST dataset [is here](https://github.com/Petr-Kovalev/punched-cards-fashion-mnist-poc)

 Results and program output are from [this code version](https://github.com/Petr-Kovalev/punched-cards-qmnist-poc/tree/a706feb5bd65abe53fa25a68d7749b4f473b5908)